 The first one is that targets moving farthest from the camera appear to move slower in the image while closer targets appear to move faster.
 For example gazing from a closer target to a distant one is generally slower mainly as a result of a zoom induced delay (as pan and tilt motions are much faster in comparison).
 In the case when the targets are at similar distances and opposite directions from the slave camera the gazing depends mainly on the pan and/or tilt.
-Once a finite number of targets is at hand this trade-off can be exploited by using an appropriate cost for changing the orientation and zoom of the PTZ camera in an instance of the Kinetic Travelling Salesperson Problem (KTSP).
-This is an extension of the classical Travelling Salesperson Problem (TSP) with moving cities.
+Once a finite number of targets is at hand this trade-off can be exploited by using an appropriate cost for changing the orientation and zoom of the PTZ camera in an instance of the kinetic travelling salesperson problem (KTSP).
+This is an extension of the classical travelling salesperson problem (TSP) with moving cities.

 The second and third main features are that targets arrive unpredictably so it is impossible to know how many targets will be in the scene at any time and what target to choose to look at especially if solutions have to be computed on-line.
-The problem of how to choose the best permutation subset from the currently tracked targets is an instance of the Time Dependent Orienteering (TDO) with deadlines.
+The problem of how to choose the best permutation subset from the currently tracked targets is an instance of the time dependent orienteering (TDO) with deadlines.

-3.1 Kinetic Travelling Salesperson Problem (KTSP)
+3.1.
+Kinetic travelling salesperson problem (KTSP)

 As cameras can be calibrated with automatic or manual methods such as in (Senior et al., 2005) it is possible to associate to each point in the plane where targets are moving a vector of PTZ-camera parameters.
-According to this, at each point in the world plane it is possible to issue camera commands in order to bring a moving target in a close up view by giving to the camera the 3D vector $(p, t, z)^{1}$, specifying pan, tilt and zoom values to be applied.
-In our formulation we model the PTZcamera as an intercepter with restricted resources (e.g., limited speed in setting its parameter).
-The dynamics of the targets are assumed known or predictable (i.e., for each target one can specify its location at any time instant).
-The problem is expressed as that of finding a policy for the PTZ-camera which allows to "visually hit"2 (with a saccade sequence) as many targets as possible in accordance with the device speed.
-This allows to cast the problem as a Kinetic Travelling Salesperson problem (KTSP) (Helvig et al., 2003).
-In fig.1(a) are shown four targets A, B, C, D moving on a plane.
+According to this, at each point in the world plane it is possible to issue camera commands in order to bring a moving target in a close up view by giving to the camera the 3D vector (p, t, z), specifying pan, tilt and zoom values to be applied.
+In our formulation we model the PTZ-camera as an intercepter with restricted resources (e.g., limited speed in setting its parameter).
+The dynamics of the targets are assumed known or predictable (i.e. for each target one can specify its location at any time instant).
+The problem is expressed as that of finding a policy for the PTZ-camera which allows to "visually hit" (with a saccade sequence) as many targets as possible in accordance with the device speed.
+This allows to cast the problem as a kinetic travelling salesperson problem (KTSP) (Helvig et al., 2003).
+In Fig. 1(a) are shown four targets A, B, C, D moving on a plane.
 The shortest-time tour is shown with the respective interception points.
 At each interception point is also shown the time instants of the sequence when the intercepter visually hits the targets.
-Formally this problem is formulated as follow:
+Formally this problem is formulated as follows:

-KTSP: Given a set $S = \{s_1, s_2, ..., s_n\}$ of moving targets, each s_i moving with known or predictable motion $x_i(t)$, and given an active camera intercepter starting at a given position and having maximum speed $V{ptz} \ge V_i \forall i$, find the shortest-time tour (or path) which intercepts all targets.
-V_i indicates the imaged speed of target iand V{ptz} indicates the maximum speeds of the pan-tilt-zoom device.
+KTSP: Given a set $S = \{s_1, s_2, ..., s_n\}$ of moving targets, each $s_i$ moving with known or predictable motion $x_i(t)$ , and given an active camera intercepter starting at a given position and having maximum speed $V{ptz} \ge V_i \forall i$ , find the shortesttime tour (or path) which intercepts all targets. $V_i$ indicates the imaged speed of target i and $V{ptz}$ indicates the maximum speeds of the pan-tilt-zoom device.
 The solution is defined as the permutation of the discrete set S that has the shortest travel time.